Russia's comeback in Africa | DW | 23.10.2019

 Russia's economic ambitions in Africa comes as China dominates the business of infrastructure development on the continent.
 Africa is open to both, and Russian experts say Moscow does not really see China as a competitor in Africa.

 "For us, trading with Russia and opening up to Russia in trade and economic cooperation is a win-win," says Mailafia, the Nigerian economist.
 "We have a lot to learn from each other.
 It's not about playing one against the other.
-After all, China and Russia are also partners in cooperation.
-So I would say 'Let a thousand flowers bloom'."
+After all, China and Russia are also partners in cooperation."

 Moscow is not too concerned with China's status in Africa, according to Kulkova.
 "The continent is rapidly growing and its demands are also rapidly growing and I think that many partners of Africa can find a place," she says.